Dym077/drf-api02/TESTING.md

     <img src="documentation/testing/posts/post_title_201.png">
 </p>

-* As a user I can change my username and password so that I can keep my personal details safe
+* As a user I can change my profile image so that other users can view the updated picture

-***Acceptance Criteria

- Change username
- Change password
+ Change profile image
+ Upload image
  Save changes

 - If a user wishes to update the profile, the database will return the new values with a 200 message: